gcovr/gcovr/doc/source/output/json.rst

 Each **call** provides information about a call on that line::

     {
-      "callno": callno,
-      "covered": covered,
+      "source_block_id": source_block_id,
+      "destination_block_id": destination_block_id,
+      "returned": returned,
       "gcovr/excluded": excluded,
       "gcovr/data_sources": [data_source]
     }

 The ordering and merge key is ``call_number``.

+This exactly matches the GCC gcov format.

-callno: int
+source_block_id: int
-  The number of the call.
+  The source block number of the call.

-covered: boolean
-  Whether this call was covered.
+destination_block_id: int
+  Only available if ``gcov`` JSON format is used.

+returned: int
+  How often this call returned, if the value is 0 the call is uncovered.

 gcovr/excluded: boolean
   True if coverage data for this line was explicitly excluded,